aesteve/vertx-calliope/README.md

 ## TODO :

+- add the ability to register marshaller / unmarshaller & not only a full converter
 - params / headers marshalling in an single object `intParam`, `dateParam` becoming a simple corner case
 - `map` with body / params / headers at the same time i.e.
 ```